Angmar2722/Angmar2722.github.io/_posts/2021-10-12-ciphertext-collisions-aes-gcm-pbctf2021.md

 ![Perfect Blue 2021 Writeup](/assets/img/ctfImages/2021/pbctf2021/logo.png)

 This is my writeup for the challenge 'Good Hash' from Perfect Blue CTF 2021.
-The complete writeup which indlucdes my writeups for some other challenges can be found <a href="https://angmar2722.github.io/CTFwriteups/2021/pbctf2021/" target="_blank">here</a>.
+The complete writeup which includes my writeups for some other challenges in the CTF can be found <a href="https://angmar2722.github.io/CTFwriteups/2021/pbctf2021/" target="_blank">here</a>.

 <br/>